 All in all, Facebook offers budget flexibility and precision targeting with massive potential reach.
 Mobile users in particular engage with the app nearly an hour per day on average, providing you opportunities for online to offline conversions among people on-the-go.

-Best Used For: Facebook can be used for all social media marketing tactics across the sales funnel.
+Best Used For: Facebook marketing tactics can be used across the sales funnel.
 Retargeting can help to close a sale with people who previously visited a brand’s website.
 Other tactics, such as look-alike targeting help to increase the reach with people similar to your existing customer.
 You can even use a look-alike sliding scale, which lets you choose to get extremely specific when choosing similar traits or more broad, depending on your needs.
 Finally, Facebook also allows companies to grow brand and product awareness while helping them lead their target audience down the purchase funnel.

 Instagram’s popularity has exploded, making it the second-biggest social platform behind Facebook.
 Even still, only 28% of the U.S. population uses it, and that number skews heavily towards the 18-29 crowd, with 59% of their U.S. population actively using it.
 31% of those 30-49 also use Instagram, but the number of those 50 and older drops off precipitously.
 Demographics are nearly split evenly among income levels, and a high portion of their audience has either attended college or earned a degree.

 These limited demographics could pose problems for certain brands not interested in younger audiences, but Instagram shares much of its advertising platform with Facebook, so custom, precision-targeted audiences are available.
 This shared platform does mean that Instagram’s campaign building familiar will look identical to Facebook’s, enabling teams to quickly scale campaigns from one platform to the other.

 Ultimately, Instagram works best as a branch-off from Facebook campaigns, especially if you want to reach young people and college students.